 Here is how you can Fast Track the time capsule wilderness adventure.
 It’s the condensed step by step process for covering the bases.
 It’s also a great checklist for review before and after your journey.
-(Still it’s not a replacement for reading through the whole process.)

 2. Choose a few small personal and metallic items of memorabilia and family significance to secure inside the time capsule.